Contrasting Eastgate Biotech (ETBI) & Its Peers

-Eastgate Biotech (OTCMKTS:ETBI – Get Free Report) is one of 389 publicly-traded companies in the “Biotechnology” industry, but how does it compare to its peers?
-We will compare Eastgate Biotech to similar businesses based on the strength of its dividends, institutional ownership, valuation, analyst recommendations, profitability, risk and earnings.
+Eastgate Biotech (OTCMKTS:ETBI – Get Free Report) is one of 397 public companies in the “Biotechnology” industry, but how does it contrast to its rivals?
+We will compare Eastgate Biotech to related businesses based on the strength of its institutional ownership, analyst recommendations, risk, profitability, earnings, valuation and dividends.

+This table compares Eastgate Biotech and its rivals’ net margins, return on equity and return on assets.

 Analyst Ratings

-This is a summary of recent recommendations and price targets for Eastgate Biotech and its peers, as provided by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for Eastgate Biotech and its rivals, as provided by MarketBeat.

 |Sell Ratings